UA-CVML/RatSeizure/README.md

 Official repository for RatSeizure, a benchmark dataset and baseline model for temporal seizure behavior localization in rats.

-Video festures and annotations will be releasing soon.
 _________________
 ## Notice